MY CYCLE: Dancer & Choreographer Vanessa Marian

 • Words to live by: Fear less, live more, we're all going to die.

-• Podcast reco: I need to sit with you one-on-one before I go dishing out podcasts.
-But if you're exactly the same person as me, I recommend New Yorker: Fiction, The Liturgist (the episode on Embodiment) and Conversations by ABC.
+• Podcast reco: I must sit with you one-on-one before dishing out podcasts.
+But if you're exactly the same person as me, I recommend New Yorker: Fiction, The Liturgist (the episode on Embodiment), and Conversations by ABC.

-Follow Vanessa Marian on Instagram or visit groovetherapy101.com
+Follow dancer and choreographer Vanessa Marian on Instagram or visit groovetherapy101.com